dimagi/commcare-hq/custom/icds_reports/scripts/README.md

     Notes:
     * For best performance run this either on the source DB host or the target DB host.
-You can copy the script to the host and it should not require any additional libraries to be installed other than python itself.
+You can copy the script to the host create a virutalenv with the following libraries:
+        - sqlalchemy (only required for detailed progress output)
+        - six (if not already installed)
     * For authentication set up a [pgpass](https://www.postgresql.org/docs/9.6/libpq-pgpass.html) file for the user running the script.
     * Use `--parallel` to run multiple dumps in parallel